threefoldfoundation/tfchain/erc20/README.md

 their own storage requirements actually use getters and setters which access the storage.
 The storage structure is defined as a key-value store for all available primitive types.
 The key is defined as a `bytes32` type, in practice we use a `keccak256` hash.

+### Deployment

+There are 2 main contracts which need to be deployed: `TokenProxy` and the actual token implementation (`TokenV0`).
+Both contracts can be deployed separatly, but once they are deployed, the address of the `Token` contract needs to be set in the `TokenProxy` contract (via the `upgradeTo` method of this contract).
+Once the
+`TokenProxy` has been deployed, new owners can also be added to it, who will be allowed to add other owners, change the `Token` contract, and call protected methods on said contract.

 ## Building and deployment

 In both the basic and extended folders a `compile.sh` script is present to compile the contracts.